motorcycle 101 guides

 4.1 Louisiana Motorcycle Instruction Permit

-Listed below are the requirements you will need to fulfill to obtain a Louisiana instruction permit.
-Depending on your age when you approach the final step, the list of criteria may differ between motorcyclists:
+Listed below are the requirements you need to fulfill to obtain a Louisiana instruction permit:

-*It is not required for applicants that are 18 years old or older to acquire an intermediate license nor enroll in a motorcycle safety course.
+*It is not required of applicants 18 years old or older to acquire an intermediate license nor enroll in a motorcycle safety course.
 Applicants can benefit from additional education and practice, but only if they wish to spend more time prepping before taking the Louisiana motorcycle license test.

 4.2 Louisiana Motorcycle Endorsement

-*If applicants that are 18 years old or older submit proof of completion for a motorcycle safety course, they have the option of waiving the skill test of the Louisiana motorcycle license test.
+*If applicants 18 years old or older submit proof of completion for a motorcycle safety course, they have the option of waiving the skill test.

 4.3 Louisiana Motorcycle License Test